Arjxn404/IoT-Smart-Helmet_ECE_KPRIET/README.md

 ## License

-This project is licensed under the Apache License 2.0 — see the [LICENSE](./LICENSE) file for details.**.
+This project is licensed under the Apache License 2.0 — see the [LICENSE](./LICENSE) file for details.